What measurement means for lumbar fusion surgery

 We measure how many patients completed a survey called the Oswestry Disability Index (ODI) before and one year after surgery.
 The ODI asks 10 questions about back pain, function and mobility.
 Herniated disc surgery patients are asked to complete the tool before surgery and after surgery.

-This report is based on surgeries performed from January 1 and December 31, 2015.
+This report is based on surgeries performed between January 1 and December 31, 2016.
 This information is collected under the measure name Assessing Symptoms: Lumbar Fusion Surgery.